Investigation of the effects of superhydrophobic surface treatment on the dynamics of the flow in the near wake of a sphere using spatial dynamic mode decomposition: Methodology

 In order for \ac{DMD} to be meaningful, the $\Delta t$ between vector fields must be adequately small to capture the dynamics of the flow from which the vector fields are taken, which limits its application to time-resolved~\cite{schmid2011applications} or pairwise time-resolved data~\cite{chaugule2023investigating}.
 When the vector fields are not separated by sufficiently small $\Delta t$ for \ac{DMD} to be performed in time, the matrices $\bs{X}_{t}$ and $\bs{X}_{t + \Delta t}$ can be replaced with $\bs{X}_{x}$ and $\bs{X}_{x + \Delta x}$, respectively, where $\Delta x$ is the separation in the streamwise direction~\cite{schmid2010dynamic}.
 Thus, the dynamical processes being represented by the \ac{DMD} are

 where $\bs{A}$ represents the dynamical processes between the streamwise positions $x$ and $x + \Delta x$.

+Each row of $\bs{X}_x$ represents an independent realisation, or snapshot, of the turbulent fluctuations in the flow.
+The corresponding row of $\bs{X}_{x+\Delta x}$ represents the same realisation with a streamwise shift of $\Delta x$.
+This serves as an analogy for the dual-PIV application by Chaugule et al.~\cite{chaugule2023investigating}, with the streamwise shift taking the place of the temporal separation used in that work.
+Thus, this approach does not provide a model for the temporal evolution of the flow.
+Instead these modes represent the spatial evolution of the flow, with the eigenvalues representing the spatial decay and wavelength of the modes.

-The matrix $\bs{X}_x$ was defined using the instantaneous velocity fluctuations at all streamwise locations except for the furthest downstream, where each row represents an instant in time and each column represents a position in space.
-In order for both velocity components to be included simultaneously, the matrix $\bs{X}_x$ was defined as
+The matrix $\bs{X}_x$ is defined using the instantaneous velocity fluctuations at all streamwise locations except for the furthest downstream, where each row represents an instant in time and each column represents a position in space.
+In order for both velocity components to be included simultaneously, the matrix $\bs{X}_x$ is defined as

 where $t_m$ is the time of the $m^{th}$ velocity field, ${(x,y)}_n$ is the $n^{th}$ spatial coordinate, and $N$ denotes the total number of spatial coordinates excluding those at the furthest downstream location.
-The matrix $\bs{X}_{x + \Delta x}$ was thus defined by replacing $x$ with $x + \Delta x$ in equation (\ref{eq:Xx}).
+The matrix $\bs{X}_{x + \Delta x}$ is thus defined by replacing $x$ with $x + \Delta x$ in equation (\ref{eq:Xx}).
+Direct calculation and manipulation of $\bs{A}$ in (\ref{eq:DMDA}) is computationally cumbersome for large data sets.
+Thus, exact \ac{DMD} uses the reduced \ac{SVD} of $\bs{X}_{t}$ to define the matrix